Dr. Christopher Sullivan Christopher Sullivan, Ph.D.; LPC

 Karen Munkel received her Master of Social Work from Washington University in St. Louis.
 She specializes in working with those who have experienced trauma, including complex, childhood, and religious trauma.
 Karen practices EMDR, emotion-focused, and person-centered therapy, among others.
 She enjoys working with a wide variety of people and issues that include sexuality, gender, interpersonal and relationship issues, issues with identity or spirituality, grief, depression, and anxiety.
 She is invested in a holistic clinical approach that incorporates using existing strengths and encouraging new ideas to move towards a greater sense of well-being and personal fulfillment.
 In counseling, Karen hopes to create a warm and supportive atmosphere to allow collaboration in working toward the client’s goals.
 She enjoys open expression about the therapy process and values clients as leaders in the change process.
 She is a St. Louis native who loves to travel any chance she can get.
 Karen has a background in theatre, having worked as a Stage Manager in New York City, and is a believer in putting art, inspiration, and expression into our everyday lives in whatever form it takes.

-Mindy Stratmann-Sebol, LPC
+Mindy Stratmann-Sebol, MA, LPC

 Senior Staff Therapist/Victim Advocatemindy

 Mindy Stratman-Sebol received her master’s in Professional Counseling from McKendree University in Lebanon, IL, and is a Licensed Professional Counselor in the state of MO.
 She is an UMSL alumni having earned her Bachelor of Arts in Psychology.
-Mindy serves as a Senior Staff Therapist within Counseling Services using an eclectic approach that involves meeting the client where they are, identifying and incorporating their strengths while encouraging new ideas to foster self-improvement and well-being.
+Mindy serves as a Senior Staff Therapist within Counseling Services using an integrative approach that involves meeting the client where they are, identifying and incorporating their strengths while encouraging new ideas to foster self-improvement and well-being.
 She enjoys working with a wide variety of issues that include depression, anxiety, trauma, relationship issues, interpersonal issues, sexuality, gender, LGBTQ, and multicultural issues.
 Mindy also serves as the Victim Advocate for the campus providing support and assistance to those students who have experienced interpersonal violence and are going through the Title IX process.
 She strives to create a warm and open environment where clients feel safe to be their authentic selves as they work towards their goals.
 She enjoys using humor and gentle sarcasm to ease clients’ uncertainties and initial hesitations towards change, the therapy process, and increasing self-compassion.
 She enjoys spending time with her partner and child, friends, her three dogs, spending time outdoors, when it is not too hot, and trying to figure out how to move the beach closer to St Louis.

 In Loving Memory